KenKundert/nestedtext/doc/file_format.rst

     spaces in the indentation represents an indent and a decrease to return to a prior indentation represents a dedent.

-    An indent may only follow a list-item or dict-item that does not have a value on the same line.
+    An indented value may only follow a list item or dict item that does not have a value on the same line.
+An indented value must follow a key item.

-    Only spaces are allowed in the indentation.
-Specifically, tabs are not allowed.
+    Only ASCII spaces are allowed in the indentation.
+Specifically, tabs and the various Unicode spaces are not allowed.

+**Escaping and Quoting**:

+    There is no escaping or quoting in *NestedText*.
+Once the line has been identified by its tag, and the tag is removed, the remaining text is taken literally.

 **Empty document**: